10 essential books to help you launch your own creative business

 If you've been thinking about starting your own business, and you're worried about all the unanswered questions you might have, then we might be able to help.

 The following ten books will help prepare you for the launch.
 Each title will inspire and support you during exciting, early steps into the unknown.
 From insider tips and financial advice to building a business plan and keeping your integrity, these titles are recommended.

 1. The Business Side of Creativity – Cameron S. Foote

 Described as the "comprehensive guide to starting and running a small graphic design or communications business", this great little book covers all the basics you'll need if you want to go freelance.
-Bear in mind it's written by an American, so some aspects won't apply to those of you living elsewhere but it does cover lots of bases.
-A must-read.
+Bear in mind it's written by an American so that some aspects won't apply to those of you living elsewhere, but it does cover lots of bases — a must-read.

 2. Starting Up on Your Own: How to Succeed as an Independent Consultant or Freelance – Mike Johnson

 Are you thinking of starting up on your own and working for yourself?
 Do you need to know the nuts and bolts of setting up, marketing yourself, prospecting for new business and keeping things running on a day-to-day basis?
 Have you already leapt and want to get more work, new clients, higher fees?
 This practical, no-nonsense book pulls no punches and gives you all the guidance you need to set yourself up, plus all the know-how you need to survive, prosper and expand once you’re up and running.

 3. Brilliant Freelancer: Discover the Power of Your Own Success – Leif Kendall